anandjanki/thoughtart/content/courses/add-math/indices-and-surds/laws-of-indices/index.md

 * We know well that a negative number raised to the power of an even integer is a positive number, for eg, \\((-5)^2 = 25 \\).
 * We also know well that a negative number raised to the power an odd number is a negative number, for eg, \\((-5)^3 = -125 \\).
-* Around the 15th century, Italian mathematician Cardano (who was working on solving cubic equations) had the courage to ask what would happen if we raise a negative number to a rational number such as \\( (-1)^\frac{1}{2}\\) and that opened up the fascinating new space of complex numbers.
+* Around the 15th century, Italian mathematician Cardano (who was working on solving cubic equations) had the courage to ask what would happen if we raise a negative number to a rational number such as \\( (-1)^\frac{1}{2}\\) and that opened up the most fascinating new space of complex numbers.

+For now, we will explore surds in the next session.